-Object-oriented programming and Domain-Driven Design specify a structure for our Extension on different levels.
-Object-oriented programming provides us with the basic building blocks of software development: Objects as combination of data and associated methods.
-Domain Driven Design provides us tools for creating a Model that represents the real world rules in Software.
+Object oriented programming and Domain Driven Design specify a structure for our Extension on different levels.
+Object oriented programming provides the basic building blocks of software development: Objects as combination of data and associated methods.
+Domain Driven Design provides tools for creating a Model that represents the real world rules in Software.
 However, we still lack a component that specifies how to react on user requests and what functionality the application will ultimately have.
-The Model View Controller Paradigm provides us exactly that.
+The Model View Controller Paradigm provides exactly that.
 It ensures a clean separation of the Domain Model from the View.
-This clean Separation is the foundation of the smooth interaction between Extbase and Fluid
+This clean separation is the foundation of the smooth interaction between Extbase and Fluid.

 The Model-View-Controller design pattern is the infrastructure that we build our application on.
 It provides us a rough roadmap and the separation of the presentation logic from the Model.

-The MVC pattern divides our application into three rough layers: the Model , which implements the Domain Model including the domain logic, the controller , which controls the flow of the application, and the view , which prepares and outputs the data to the user (see Figure 2-4).
+The MVC pattern divides our application into three rough layers: the Model, which implements the Domain Model including the domain logic, the controller, which controls the flow of the application, and the view, which prepares and outputs the data to the user (see Figure 2-1).

-The Controller presents externally ( that is: directly callable by the user ) functionality.
-It coordinates the interaction of Model and View to dispatch the actual request.
-It fetches Data from the Model and hands it to the View for presentation.
-Important: The Controller only coordinates , the actual functionality is usually implemented in the Model .
-Because the Controller is difficult to test, it should stay as slim as possible.
+The Controller represents external ( that is: directly callable by the user ) functionality.
+It coordinates the interaction of model and view to dispatch the actual request.
+It fetches data from the model and hands it to the view for presentation.
+Important: The Controller only coordinates, the actual functionality is usually implemented in the Model layer.
+Because the controller is difficult to test, it should stay as slim as possible.

-The top layer, the View encapsulates the whole Presentation Logic and everything related with the presentation of data.
+The top layer, the View encapsulates the whole presentation logic and everything related to the presentation of data.

-The Functionality of many Applications can be split into modules.
-This modules can be further differentiated.
-The Functionality of a Blog e.g. can be split as follows:
+The functionality of many applications can be split into modules.
+These modules can be further differentiated.
+The functionality of a Blog e.g. can be split as follows: